Conversion (gridiron football): Special overtime rules

 In most cases in gridiron football, one point may be scored following a touchdown—bringing the total value of the touchdown to seven points—by place kicking the ball through the uprights.
 Exceptions occur in overtime in some leagues.
-In American college football and in high school leagues that use college rules, in double overtime and later, teams may only attempt two-point conversions.
+In American college football and in high school leagues that use college rules, teams in double overtime are required to attempt two-point conversions instead of a one-point conversion after scoring a touchdown.
+Starting with the third overtime period, college rules require teams to attempt alternating two-point conversions only, so no touchdowns are possible beyond the second overtime.
 In the CFL, one-point (kicking) converts are not available in overtime; all convert attempts must be for two-point (rushing or passing) converts.
 Prior to the 2025 NFL season, an overtime game in the NFL regular season would automatically end on a touchdown even on the first possession, so there was never a situation in overtime where a try would have been possible.
 Since the 2022 NFL season, in the playoffs, both teams have an opportunity to possess the ball no matter what happens on the first possession.
 Since the 2025 NFL season, this rule has also applied to the regular season.
 Rich McKay, the chairman of the NFL competition committee, said that coaches were discussing going for two points after a touchdown on their first possession in overtime of a postseason game, as a strategic move.